dbones/dbones.github.io/_posts/2020-06-28-rancher-istio-tls.md

 ## Background

-When you enable Istio in rancger 2.4.x (2.4.5 in this example), it will show port 31390 will expose HTTPS.
+When you enable Istio in Rancher 2.4.x (2.4.5 in this example), it will show port 31390 will expose HTTPS.

 In this [demo setup](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/), we setup a Kubernetes TLS secret and reference it in the `Gateway` deployment using the `credentialName`